stacygohyunsi/algorithms-primer/README.md

 Insertion − Add a new data item in the given collection of data items.

 Deletion − Delete an existing data item from the given collection of data items.

 Traversal − Access each data item exactly once so that it can be processed.

 Searching − Find out the location of the data item if it exists in the given collection of data items.

 Sorting − Arranging the data items in some order i.e. in ascending or descending order in case of numerical data and in dictionary order in case of alphanumeric data.

-Read more here:

 **Common interview questions**: